R2Northstar/ModdingDocs/docs/source/squirrel/intro.rst

 Global variables and functions
 -------

-Often when creating a mod you need to access a ``variable`` or a ``function`` from another file, this can be achieved by using the ``global`` keyword.
+When creating a mod, you might want to allow other files or mods to access a ``variable`` or a ``function``, this can be achieved by declaring them using the ``global`` keyword.
-Global variables are just like regular variables and are declared the same way just with the keyword ``global`` in front of it.
-However they need to be declared at the very beginning of the file, but only in one file.
-NOT in all of them.
+They act like any other variable or function, but can be accessed from any other file or mod.
+They should be declared at the top of your file, and have a unique name which doesn't appear as a global in any other file, mod, or built-in squirrel code.

 .. code-block:: javascript